adriannovegil/awesome-observability/README.md

  * [SPM](https://sematext.com/spm/) - solutions for performance monitoring.
  * [OverOps](https://www.overops.com/) - Know when and why code breaks in production.
  * [Instrumental](https://instrumentalapp.com) - Real-time application and server monitoring

+## Uptime

+  * [Monitive](http://monitive.com) - free for 1 service, checked every 10 minutes with unlimited email & twitter alerts
+  * [UptimeRobot](https://uptimerobot.com) - free for 50 monitors, checked every 5 minutes

+## Chaos

+  * [ChaosBlade](https://github.com/chaosblade-io/chaosblade) - Chaosblade is an experimental tool that follows the principles of Chaos Engineering and is used to simulate common fault scenarios, helping to improve the recoverability of faulty systems and the fault tolerance of faults.
+  * [Powerful Seal](https://github.com/bloomberg/powerfulseal) - PowerfulSeal adds chaos to your Kubernetes clusters, so that you can detect problems in your systems as early as possible.
+It kills targeted pods and takes VMs up and down.
+  * [ChaosToolkit](https://chaostoolkit.org/) - Chaos Engineering Experiment Automation
+  * [Litmus](https://www.openebs.io/litmus) - An open source framework for chaos engineering based qualification of Kubernetes environments running stateful applications

+## Anomalies

+  * [Banshee](https://github.com/eleme/banshee) - real-time anomalies(outliers) detection system for periodic metrics

 ## Tranditional Monitoring tools.